friends-ce-3-group/capstone-documentation/README.md

 ## SRE Aspect 5: Logging

-The components of the application resources are configured to write logs.
-These logs are stored in AWS region US-West-2's CloudWatch Logs.
+The components of the application resources are configured to write logs into S3.
+These logs can be viewed in AWS region US-West-2's CloudWatch Logs as indicated in the image below.
 Logging was essential to help us debug issues when application behavior was not expected.

 <img src="images/image-cloudwatch-log-group.png" width="400">